↑

 I’m not sure how they got such an amazing reputation, but I’m thinking about growing a lucky money tree plant in every room of my house!

-Pachira Money Plant Care & Growing Instructions
+Pachira Money Tree Care & Growing Instructions

 Though they are pretty easy to grow, they do have some fairly specific requirements that need to be met in order to thrive.
 Follow these money tree plant care instructions for the best results.